-Dopamine is produced in some part of the mid brain.
-It is often referred to as the ‘motivation molecule’, because it increases your drive, focus, and concentration.
-The levels naturally produced is more in the morning and then it reduces by the day.
-One can also say that is why we are fully charged for the day.
+Dopamine is produced in the mid brain.
+It is often referred to as the ‘motivation molecule’, because it increases your drive, focus and concentration.
+The secretion of this hormone is higher in the morning and then reduces by the day.
+That is one of the reason we are fresh and charged in the mornings.

-Low Dopamine levels can make you lose pleasure in activities like eating, drinking, demotivated, lethargic and in the worst cases, depressed.
+Low Dopamine levels can make you lose pleasure in activities like eating, drinking, demotivated, lethargic and in the worst case, depressed.

 People have found an artificial way to boost their Dopamine levels.
 Drugs such as cocaine, heroin and nicotine cause massive boosts in Dopamine that prompts them to seek those drugs repeatedly.
 The feeling associated with that high can lead to drug abuse and eventually to addiction.

 Oxytocin is produced in the hypothalamus.
-From there, it is transported to and secreted by the pituitary gland, at the base of the brain.
+From there, it is transported to the pituitary gland and thereby secreted at the base of the brain.

 Studies suggests, healthy flow of Oxytocin results in intimacy, trust and social bonding.
 It is associated with sexual, maternal behaviours and social well being.
 Oxytocin was found to play a role in stimulating monogamy.
-There is a possibility of the hormone to decrease the likelihood of unfaithfulness in humans.
+There is a possibility that this hormone can decrease the likelihood of unfaithfulness in humans.

 Dr. Paul Zak explains that inter-personal touch increases Oxytocin, reduces cardiovascular stress and improves the immune system.
 So, rather than just a hand shake, go in for the hug.

 It is also believed that Oxytocin is released when you help others, unconditionally.
 The emotion of fulfillment without the selfish goal releases this generous hormone.
 It flows even when you truly hug a friend or family.
 The fascinating part is that the people who receive or watch the benevolent activities also get the benefit of Oxytocin release in their body.